ymerejsasnak/lights-out/README.md

 <br>
 <br>
-after some research learned that any size square IS solvable (From all on to all off)<br>
+-after some research learned that any size square IS solvable (From all on to all off)<br>
-in order for a randomized board to work, start with a regular all on board, then randomly toggle cells to acheive a random start position<br>
+-in order for a randomized board to work, start with a regular all on board, then randomly toggle cells to acheive a random start position<br>
-three states is also solvable<br>
+-three states is also solvable<br>